retailnext/gortmp/Readme.md

-# Golang rtmp client
+# Golang rtmp client library

 This is an rtmp client library implemented in go.
-It is forked version of github.com/zhangpeihao/gortmp with significant changes to public API made by RetailNext.
+It is forked version of github.com/zhangpeihao/gortmp with significant changes to its public API made by RetailNext.

 # License